 Article XI - Audits

-At least once each year or semi-annually if required by the affiliate’s constitution, an audit of the affiliate must be conducted by officers elected for that purpose (Trustees) or by an independent auditor(s) not otherwise connected with the union, its officers or its staff.
-Affiliates should also have Trustees perform an audit of the financial records whenever there is a change in the financial officers.
-Audits may also be performed at other times should a need be determined by the Trustees, officers or members.
+At least once each year or semi-annually or more if required by the affiliate’s constitution, an audit of the affiliate must be conducted by officers elected for that purpose (Trustees) or by an independent Certified Public Accountant, (CPA), not otherwise connected with the union, its officers or its staff.
+Affiliates may also perform an audit of the financial records whenever there is a change in the financial officers.
+Audits may also be performed at other times should a need be determined by the officers, members or Trustees.

-Upon completion of the engagement, officers and/or Trustees must obtain copies of the CPA’s Engagement Letter, and the Management Letter (letter in which any internal control problems or other issues that may require remedial action to be taken are noted by auditors.)
+Upon completion of an engagement performed by a CPA, officers and/or Trustees must obtain copies of the CPA’s Engagement Letter, Statement on Auditing Standards 115 letter (correspondence in which any internal control problems are discussed) and the Management Letter (letter where operational or other issues that may require remedial action to be taken are noted by auditors.)

-If the audit is performed by independent auditors, the findings must be reported to the general membership, either by the financial officer or by a committee designated by the union for that purpose.
+If the audit is performed by a CPA, the findings must be reported to the general membership, either by the financial officer or by a committee designated by the union for that purpose.
 If the audit is performed by the Trustees, the findings must be reported to the Executive Board and to the general membership by the Trustees.

-The auditor or the Trustees must make a written report of any material deviation from this Financial Standards Code found in the course of their audit.
-The local officers must report to the Executive Board and to the membership the action taken to correct any discrepancies noted in the audit.
+The CPA or the Trustees must make a written report of any material deviation from the Financial Standards Code found in the course of their audit.
+The officers must report to the Executive Board and to the membership the action taken to correct any discrepancies noted in the audit.

 The audit report must be attached to the minutes of the meeting at which it was presented and maintained as a permanent record in the affiliate’s files.